Backstreet Rookie

 Backstreet Rookie (Korean: 편의점 샛별이) is a 2020 South Korean television series starring Ji Chang-wook and Kim Yoo-jung.
-It is based on the 2016–2017 webtoon Convenience Store Saet-byul written by Hwalhwasan.
+It is based on the 2016–2017 webtoon She's Too Much for Me (Korean: 편의점 샛별이) written by Hwalhwasan (Active Volcano).
 It is the first Korean drama funded by the global channel Lifetime and produced by Taewon Entertainment.
-The series aired on SBS TV at 22:00 (KST) time slot from June 19 to August 8, 2020, on Fridays and Saturdays for 16 episodes.
+The series aired on SBS TV at 22:00 (KST) from June 19 to August 8, 2020, on Fridays and Saturdays for 16 episodes.
 It is available on iQIYI and on Rakuten Viki with subtitles in multiple languages globally.

 Story

 Prologue

-After being dumped by his girlfriend, Dae-Hyun (Ji Chang-wook) is approached by high-school tough girl Saet-Byul (Kim You-Jung) who needs an adult to help her buy cigarettes, but she is rewarded with candy and a lecture instead.
-Thankful for his caring act, albeit somewhat sarcastically, she surprises him by giving him a kiss.
+After being dumped by his girlfriend, Dae-hyun (Ji Chang-wook) is approached by high-school tough girl Saet-byul (Kim You-Jung) who needs an adult to help her buy cigarettes, but she is rewarded with candy and a lecture instead.
+Thankful for his caring act, albeit somewhat sarcastically, she surprises him by kissing him.
 They go their separate ways and do not see each other for a while.

-Three years later, Dae-Hyun manages his family-owned convenience store but is repeatedly forced to work multiple shifts that deprives him from getting any sleep and he struggles to keep up with the daily operations of the store due to his fatigue.
+Three years later, Dae-hyun manages his family-owned convenience store but is repeatedly forced to work multiple shifts that deprive him from getting any sleep, and he struggles to keep up with the daily operations of the store due to his fatigue.
 Although high school girls like to come in and take pictures with him, the store doesn't make a lot of money.
-In order to keep his business afloat, Dae-Hyun’s father urges him to hire a part-timer to help him out with the store.
-With Saet-Byul being the only applicant, Dae-Hyun reluctantly agrees to hire her on a probationary basis.
+In order to keep his business afloat, Dae-hyun's father urges him to hire a part-timer to help him out with the store.
+With Saet-byul being the only applicant, Dae-hyun reluctantly agrees to hire her on a probationary basis.